-Car warranties and car insurance are two common ways to protect your vehicle and yourself.
-They have some similarities — both can provide peace of mind in the event of an accident or breakdown.
-They're very different in terms of coverage, requirements and providers, however.
+Car warranties and car insurance have some similarities — both can provide financial protection in case you need car repairs.
+However, they’re very different in terms of coverage, requirements and providers.

 Difference between warranty and insurance